Tony Brown (journalist)

-William Anthony Brown (born April 11, 1933) is an American journalist, academic and businessman.
+William Anthony Brown (April 11, 1933 – June 17, 2026) was an American journalist, academic and businessman.
 He is best known as the commentator of the long-running syndicated television show Tony Brown's Journal.

 Early life

 Brown was born April 11, 1933, to Royal Brown and Catherine Davis Brown in Charleston, West Virginia.
 He attended the public schools where he excelled in academics, joined the track team, and performed in various school plays.
 His experience of segregation and poverty as a child later fueled his activism and view on the U.S. government as an adult.

-Personal life
+Personal life and death

-He joined the Republican Party in 1990.
+Brown joined the Republican Party in 1990, saying he supported its "basic concept of market economy and self-help", which he contrasted with the Democrats' "philosophy of dependence on government".
+He died at his home in Newport News, Virginia, on June 17, 2026, at the age of 93.